Setting up

 In making this excursion, usually I'd head up the cliff path, past the Jackals and on to the enclosure where there's sometimes a Shade.
 You can eject the gunner and he'll run off after a while as long as the Shade is overturned.
 It's easy to get a breather in the enclosure as enemies will stay back for now.
 In particular, enemies from earlier will stay along the cliff path or up on the adjacent high ground.
 It can be quite amusing to watch them with a sniper scope.
 You'll probably see lots of Grunts hopping around, eager to get at you.
 For the return journey I'd normally cut across the dustbowl, starting from just past the active camouflage.

-There's an important consideration to bear in mind with this excursion.
-When you head back to the second area it's highly advisable to have a delayed checkpoint in hand, so you'll be able to keep it delayed until ready for the final phase of the set-up work - a phase which could take many attempts.
-At the start of your advance you've already got the cliff corner checkpoint in hand.
-If you get this at any time during your excursion (whether by accident or intent), there's another checkpoint you can trigger and delay instead, namely the outer passage checkpoint triggered by approaching the passage into the grav-lift area (you can approach from up above if you like).
+However, if you get that checkpoint at any time during your excursion (whether by accident or intent), there's another you can trigger and delay instead, namely the outer passage checkpoint triggered by approaching the passage into the grav-lift area (you can approach from up above if you like).
 But this releases two Elites and frees all covies to come into the dustbowl after you, all of which could make life significantly harder for you when you return here later and try to safely bypass the mob; so in general I wouldn't recommend it.
+There are some benefits to getting the cliff corner checkpoint deliberately however.
+For one thing it would allow you to make multiple attempts at ejecting some Shade gunners.
+For another, it would allow you to make multiple attempts at getting back to the second area alive - though that's often relatively easy.

 Empty the second area while keeping a checkpoint delayed

-Back in the second area, most remaining enemies will be gathered near the supplies, but you can attract them around the raised land by being somewhere near the other side, possibly up on the land itself, and maybe prompting them with shots into the air.
-Sometimes only one or two start moving, other times you'll get a whole procession (probably due to the departure of an Elite, drawing lesser enemies along).
-Sometimes you don't even need shots in the air; they'll just flood around of their own accord.
-When you see the blips starting up on your motion tracker, hide and let them pass, except for anyone you don't want (shoot 'em in the back when they're past your cover, heh heh).
-They usually continue straight on and around the cliff corner.
+Sometimes only one or two troops start moving, other times you might get a whole procession (probably due to the departure of an Elite, drawing lesser enemies along).
+Sometimes you don't even need shots in the air; they might just flood around of their own accord.
+When troops are leaving, preferably avoid being seen, to minimize the chance of any hold-up or blockage.
+Hopefully the troops will continue straight on and around the cliff corner.
 It can take several minutes before the area is emptied, so you may need a bit of patience.
-Leave any Shade gunner ejection until everyone else is gone, aside from any 'stragglers' which I'll now talk about.
+Leave any Shade gunner ejection until the supplies area is clear.

 Another issue to do with obstinate enemies is the cliff corner Grunts problem, which I've detailed separately.